Google Translate Disclaimer

 • A designated hand washing station

-• Use ONLY for hand washing - equipped with running water under pressure, liquid soap and paper towels in a dispenser
+• Use only for hand washing - equipped with running water under pressure, liquid soap and paper towels in a dispenser

 • Single-use disposable gloves

-• Should ONLY be used during outbreaks or when changing a child with diarrhea or a very messy diaper.
+• Should be used during outbreaks or when changing a child with diarrhea or a very messy diaper.
 Otherwise, effective hand washing is sufficient.

 • Appropriate cleaner and disinfectant